CHOP-CGTInformatics/ggswim/README.md

 <!-- badges: end -->

 The ggswim package provides a convenient set of commands to easily create swimmer plots.
-It integrates with the familiar ggplot2 framework and streamlines the process of generating legends that effectively communicate events of interest along individual subject trajectories.
+As an extension of ggplot2, it streamlines the process of generating legends that effectively communicate events of interest along subject response paths.

 ggswim solves some of the headaches associated with layer management in ggplot2 by leveraging the